Hydrotherapy: Technique

 Whirling water movement, provided by mechanical pumps, has been used in water tanks since at least the 1940s.
 Similar technologies have been marketed for recreational use under the terms "hot tub" or "spa".

 In some cases, baths with whirlpool water flow are not used to manage wounds, as a whirlpool will not selectively target the tissue to be removed, and can damage all tissue.
 Whirlpools also create an unwanted risk of bacterial infection, can damage fragile body tissue, and in the case of treating arms and legs, bring risk of complications from edema.

 History

 The therapeutic use of water has been recorded in ancient Egyptian, Greek and Roman civilizations.
-Egyptian royalty bathed with essential oils and flowers, while Romans had communal public baths for their citizens.
+Egyptian royalty bathed with essential oils and flowers.
+Romans had communal public baths for their citizens.
 Hippocrates prescribed bathing in spring water for sickness.
 Other cultures noted for a long history of hydrotherapy include China and Japan, the latter being centred primarily around Japanese hot springs.
 Many such histories predate the Roman thermae.

 Modern revival

-Hydrotherapy became more prominent following the growth and development of modern medical practices in the 18th and 19th century.
-As traditional medical practice became increasingly professional in terms of how doctors operated, it was felt that medical treatment became increasingly less personalized, the development of hydrotherapy was believed to be a more personal form of medical treatment that did not necessarily present to patients the alienating scientific language that modern developments of medical treatment entailed.
+Hydrotherapy became more prominent following the growth and development of modern medical practices in the 18th and 19th centuries.
+As traditional medical practice became increasingly professional, it was felt that medical treatment became increasingly less personalized.
+The development of hydrotherapy was believed to be a more personal form of medical treatment that did not necessarily present to patients the alienating scientific language that modern developments of medical treatment entailed.